memoiry/Snaky/README.md

 ### AI version 1 - Based on Hamiltonian path

-A perfect (ensure filling the screen, but the speed is slow)
+A perfect strategy, ensuring filling the screen, but the speed is slow.

 ```bash
 python snaky_ai_v1.py